Hello Friends, In this blog post, I am going to explain HTML quotations and citations.

 First of all, you should know that what is HTML quotation and HTMLcitation?

 You would have definitely heard about single quotes(‘ ‘) and double quotes(” “).
-These are the quotation mark, when we keep any sentence or paragraph inside these quotation mark then it is considered as a quotation.
+These are the quotation mark, when we keep any sentence or paragraph inside these quotation marks then it is considered as a quotation.

-Where we use these quotation mark?
+Where we use these HTML quotation marks?

 Generally, we use these quotation mark to express the words said by others in our writing, for example,

 Merry said “She is learning HTML” If we want to write this without quotes then we will write this like:

 Merry said that she was learning HTML.
 These were the example of direct and indirect speech.
 So quotation mark is used in the case of direct speech.